zohran-danish/Vidly-MVC-Application/README.md

 This can be directly cloned and runned using Visual Studio.

-This application has the been build with the following features :
+This application has been build with the following features :

 1) Model View Controller Architecture
 2) Entity Framework, code first approach.